huggingface/blog/patchtst.md

 ## Quick overview of PatchTST

-At a high level the model vectorizes individual time series in a batch into patches of a given size and encodes the resulting sequence of vectors via a Transformer that then outputs the prediction length forecast via an appropriate head.
+At a high level, the model vectorizes individual time series in a batch into patches of a given size and encodes the resulting sequence of vectors via a Transformer that then outputs the prediction length forecast via an appropriate head.

 The model is based on two key components:
-  1. segmentation of time series into subseries-level patches which are served as input tokens to Transformer;
+  1. segmentation of time series into subseries-level patches which serve as input tokens to the Transformer;
   2.  channel-independence where each channel contains a single univariate time series that shares the same embedding and Transformer weights across all the series, i.e. a [global](https://doi.org/10.1016/j.ijforecast.2021.03.004) univariate model.

 The patching design naturally has three-fold benefit: